michobc/UMS_enrollment_Microservice/README.md

     • Using RabbitMQ, allow an admin to add a new course using the main API, while automatically applying the necessary data changes within the microservice database.

+- Note :  the Infrastructure should be publishing not Consuming messages, in this case we are consuming => we put the service in the application layer

 // create migration:

 command : dotnet ef migrations add InitialCreate